Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 Recommended Reading List

-Below are a selection of excellent books for learning more about BC, whales, wildlife and kayaking – and getting excited about your trip!
+Below are a selection of excellent books for learning more about British Columbia, whales, wildlife, history, and kayaking.

 Marine Mammals Of BC Book Preview